-Indigenous and community-led conservation is the alternative, and the model of conservation that can succeed and must be promoted.
+Indigenous-led and community-led conservation is the alternative, and the model of protecting ecosystem that can succeed and must be promoted.
 We don’t just want to protect community rights against biodiversity protection, but protect biodiversity more effectively by centering local and indigenous communities in conservation, and advancing their rights at the same time.
 This is the solution to the climate crisis.

 Indigenous people are fundamental to the preservation of global ecosystems and therefore to life on Earth as we know it.
 In fact, Indigenous people protect 80% of the global biodiversity, while representing less than 5% of the world’s population.
 This is because indigenous peoples know their ecosystems really well and base their economies (ecological agriculture, pastoralism, fishing, hunting…) on the health of their ecosystems.
 The deep knowledge they have of their ecosystem is embedded in their culture, norms, myths and spirituality.

 In fact, our partners have rejected the notion of “conservation” as a separate activity, arguing that it is their way of life itself that preserves ecosystems by taking care of the land.